Stringed music in China: Pipa

-This instrument appeared two thousand years ago.
-Pipa is a general name.
+This instrument appeared two thousand years Pipa is a general name.
 Playing the instruments with the hand forward or backward controls whether the sound is pi or pa.

 In Tang dynasty, pipa was popular in the palace.
 Emperors as well as ordinary families all played pipa in daily life.
 Many paintings of that time show the pipa.
+Pipa is mainly still played today.